SmartGPT/terraform-aws-bastion/README.md

 4. add ec2-ssm-role to the default profile.
 5. upgraded to aws 5.0
 6. remove bucket_public_keys_readme
+7. add support for one single instance (without the ELB)
+8. add public IP and private ip for one single instance
+9. fix a bug in the context of "var.bastion_security_group_id == "" ?
+1 : 0"
+10. add additional input "bastion_security_group_used" boolean variable

 AWS Bastion Terraform module
 ===========================================